 4 Physical characteristics

+4.0a Introduction

+The provisions of clause 4 apply to the LSE base.

 4.0 UICC Form Factors

 4.0.0 Generic requirements

-Four physical types of UICCs are currently specified by the present document.
-These are the "ID-1 UICC", the "Plug-in UICC", the "Mini-UICC" and the "4FF".
-At least one of the card sizes shall be supported by a terminal that is compliant to the present document.
+The UICC shall be either a removable hardware module (removable UICC) or a non-removable separate hardware module embedded (e.g. soldered) in the terminal.

+A removable UICC shall be one of the form factors (format) specified by the present document, i.e. ID-1 UICC, plug-in UICC, mini-UICC or 4FF.

+A terminal that uses a UICC in a removable hardware module, shall support at least one of the above mentioned form factors.

 The physical characteristics of all types of UICCs shall be in accordance with ISO/IEC 7816-1 [9] and ISO/IEC 7816-2 [10] unless otherwise specified by the present document.
 The following additional requirements shall be applied to ensure correct operation in a Telecom environment.